The Face at the Window (1939 film)

-The Face at the Window is a 1939 British horror film directed by George King.
+The Face at the Window is a 1939 British horror film directed by George King and starring Tod Slaughter and Marjorie Taylor.
 It was the second sound film adaptation of the 1897 stage melodrama by F. Brooke Warren after the 1932 version.

 Plot

 In Paris in 1880, a series of murders is distinguished by a grotesque face appearing at each victim's window.
 The crimes are attributed to a mysterious Wolf Man.
-Bank clerk Lucien Cortier (John Warwick) is accused of being the perpetrator, and seeks to uncover the true identity of the murderer.
-The courtly but sinister Chevalier Lucio del Gardo (Tod Slaughter) has his own reasons for implicating Cortier for the murders.
+Bank clerk Lucien Cortier is accused of being the perpetrator, and seeks to uncover the true identity of the murderer.
+The courtly but sinister Chevalier Lucio del Gardo has his own reasons for implicating Cortier for the murders.